You may also like

 The lack of immediate action by the army caused outrage.
 Rumours soon began that this massacre was retribution for the well-known involvement of Ultras Ahlawy in the revolution and subsequent demonstrations.
 The Islamists did not push the debate on the Port Said massacre in the People’s Assembly.
 Therefore, demonstrations turned into mass protests against the SCAF and, especially, the Muslim Brotherhood.

 Given the general lack of understanding of the significance of the Shura Council in politics, these factors led to extremely low voter turnout in the Shura elections, in which the Islamists again won the majority of seats.

 One of the most important problems of the transitional period under military rule is the lack of clarity regarding the law.
 Along with the previously mentioned additions to the Constitution of 1971, the SCAF issued a law before the parliamentary elections detailing the formation of new political parties that forbid the establishment of any religiously defined political party.

 They did not implement the law, however, and the Freedom and Justice Party of the Muslim Brotherhood and the Nour Party of the Salafists were allowed to run candidates.
-The laws and regulations regarding the election process itself were often incorrectly implemented, and the process generally lacked transparency and failed to instil confidence in the voters.
+The laws and regulations regarding the election process itself were often incorrectly implemented.
+Moreover, the process generally lacked transparency and failed to instil confidence in the voters.

-Moreover, as the country prepared itself for the presidential elections, the Supreme Constitutional Court invalidated sections of the laws governing the election of the People’s Assembly, and the assembly was dissolved.
-In addition, as the votes for the presidential elections were being counted, the SCAF announced a new Constitutional Declaration that contained amendments and new articles curtailing the powers of the new President and ensuring the supreme power of the military in the state.
+As the country prepared itself for the presidential elections, the Supreme Constitutional Court invalidated sections of the laws governing the election of the People’s Assembly resulting in its dissolvement.
+In addition, as the votes for the presidential elections were being counted, the SCAF announced a new Constitutional Declaration.
+It contained amendments and new articles curtailing the powers of the new President and ensuring the supreme power of the military in the state.